zoltantoth0409/liferay-portal/modules/dxp/apps/commerce/README.markdown

 Requirements: [Liferay Portal 7.1 M1](https://github.com/liferay/liferay-portal)

-Clone the Emporio repository (this [repository](https://github.com/liferay/com-liferay-commerce-private)) to the same level of your directory tree as your Liferay Home folder.
-(Liferay Home is the folder that contains the Tomcat folder for Liferay 7.1).
+Clone the Emporio repository (this [repository](https://github.com/liferay/com-liferay-commerce-private)) to the same level of your directory tree as your Liferay Home folder (Liferay Home is the folder that contains the Tomcat folder for Liferay 7.1).

 Then start Liferay Portal 7.1.